 If you are at a later stage and your back pain is more severe, you can schedule it to be more frequent to combat the issues more directly.
 Physical therapists can recognize that each patient is different to the next.

-Your regime can be fit around everything from your fitness levels, your age and the amount of time you have available to put towards your physical therapy.
+Your regime can be fit around everything from your fitness levels, your age and the amount of time you have available to put towards your recovery.

 3. It Can Reduce or Eliminate Pain